VyRianS/file_storage_api/README.md

   3. Retrieve file contents via GET
   4. Delete files via DELETE

+- Developed on CentOS7 3.10 (2018-11-29)
 - Core logic in `api.py` is written in Python3.6.
-- Only accepts files with .TXT, .JSON, or .XML extensions.
+- Only accepts files with .txt, .json, or .xml extensions.
 - Files uploaded are stored on the local server under folders `_storage` and `_temp`.
 - Running container exposes and maps port 5000 for external requests.